henlina90/craftherapy/README.md

 - GraphCMS
 - Tailwind CSS

-## Project Setup
+## Dev Setup

-To get this project running locally, you'll need to have an an account with graphcms where you'll create your schema and use [graphcms](https://www.graphcms.com) endpoints to configure your environment variables.
+To get this project running locally, you'll need to create an account with [graphcms](https://www.graphcms.com) in which you'll create a schema and configure environment variables.

 ### 1. Getting started with GraphCMS